 I do have a toaster oven – and it gets the brunt of anything I have along the lines of pizza, garlic toast, you know, things like that.
 This little guy is about 10 years old (it was actually a gift from my now deceased husband back when we were courting) and it still runs like a top.
 The brand name is Rival (don’t know if that helps), and I’m unsure if this model is still carried – when I check the back it looks to have came from Walmart.

 Now do I use it as a clay baking tool?
 Yes and no. YES if the clay object in question is fairly small.
 This would mean things like jewelry pieces and beads, keychains, small trinkets, or something that is fairly flat, too.
 My little oven is 8″ in height, 9″ in depth and 14″ wide.
 It has two positions on the inside that I can move the rack to.

-I usually keep things on the lower rack to minimize the heat impact.
-No to most other items, though – I would be concerned about the top of the object in question being too close to that top heating element; which you can tell is pretty close, and it could typically result in dark spots, and the rest of the object, might not get touched at all and end up semi-soft.
+For larger objects, the answer is no. I would be concerned about the top of the object in question being too close to that top heating element; which you can tell is pretty close, and it could typically result in dark spots, and the rest of the object, might not get touched at all and end up semi-soft.

-So if you’re still with me, Yes to using your toaster oven, if you’ve got one, for very small clay objects, only.
-Like these chalk powder colored beads I did recently – they turned out great.
+So if you’re still with me, the tl:dr is Yes to using your toaster oven, if you’ve got one, for very small clay objects, only.
+Like these chalk powder colored beads I did recently – they look very nice.